Tips to get the most from bankrupt retailers' gift cards

 - Consider mall cards: Shopping centers offer cards good for use at any of its stores.
 That reduces the risk if any one store tanks.
 But you should also keep an eye on the mall owner for business problems.
 Some mall developers are selling their properties because of faltering financials.

-- Consider bank-sponsored gift cards: Sales of cards issued by a bank or credit card company such as Visa and MasterCard are on the rise because they can be used nearly anywhere and for anything, even gas and groceries.
+- Consider bank-sponsored gift cards: Sales of general-purpose, open-loop cards issued by a bank or credit card company such as Visa or Mastercard are on the rise.
+They can be used nearly anywhere and for anything, even gas and groceries.
 The downside is that fees, expiration dates and nonuse penalties can reduce the balance.

 Another fiasco involves furniture retailer Bombay Company.
 A bankruptcy judge denied the company’s request to honor cards after it filed in 2007.
 Court documents last summer show Bombay offered to pay suppliers and unsecured creditors, including gift cardholders, an average of 25 cents on the dollar for nearly $70 million in claims.